mendix/docs/content/appstore/app-services/invoice-processing.md

 ### 3.1  Subscribing to Get Keys

-1. On the [Invoice Processing Service](https://marketplace.mendix.com/link/component/118389) component page in the Marketplace, click **Subscribe** to order a subscription.
+1. On the [Invoice Processing](https://marketplace.mendix.com/link/component/118389) component page in the Marketplace, click **Subscribe** to order a subscription.
 2. Fill in the [Technical Contact](/developerportal/collaborate/app-roles#technical-contact) information (**First Name**, **Last Name**, **Email Address**), billing account information, and other required information, and then place the order.
 The Technical Contact receives an order confirmation email.
 3. Click the link in the order confirmation email to go to the Marketplace [Subscriptions](/appstore/general/app-store-overview#subscriptions) page and log in with your Mendix account.
 The **Subscriptions** page gives an overview of all the subscriptions of your organization.
 4. Click **Invoice Processing** to open the [service management dashboard](/appstore/general/app-store-overview#service-management-dashboard).